0xn3va/cheat-sheets/Attack/CORS Misconfiguration/README.md

 ## CORS Misconfiguration

-### Generation the Access-Control-Allow-Origin header
+### Generation the Access-Control-Allow-Origin Header

 No browsers actually support a space-separated list of origins (the specification suggests this), like: